 Roads made with polymer modified asphalt are suitable for heavy transportation loads and can handle more than two times the traffic load1.
 They are fuel-resistant and offer increased durability by up to 30%2.
 The benefits are even felt before rubber hits the road.
-As ELVALOY™ polymer modified asphalt doesn’t need high shear mixing this corresponds to 10% less energy in processing and storing and offers fast application thanks to smooth spreading and easy hand-working.
+As ELVALOY™ Copolymers for polymer modified asphalt doesn’t need high shear mixing this corresponds to 10% less energy in processing and storing and offers fast application thanks to smooth spreading and easy hand-working.

 1Investigation of Low Temperature Cracking in Asphalt Pavements: Cracking in Asphalt Pavements National Pooled Fund Study – Phase II; MnROAD, MnDOT (2010)

 2Performance Characterization and Fatigue Damage Prediction of Asphalt Mixtures Containing Polymer Modified Binders and Recycled Plastics